Scheduling & Workforce Management

 When Brazil increased its monthly minimum wage by a staggering 4.1%, surpassing 1,000 Brazilian reals for the first time, employers had to find ways to minimize costs elsewhere to improve their bottom line.

-An area of opportunity organizations may not have considered is scheduling.
-By investing in an automated scheduling optimization tool, organizations can better control labor costs to offset these wage increases.
+An area of opportunity organizations may not have considered is labor scheduling.
+By investing in an employee automated scheduling optimization tool, organizations can better control labor costs to offset these wage increases.
 Here’s how.

 Adhere to More Flexible (Yet More Complex) Regulations